dcoker/cfpp/README.rst

 ARNs of Resources created by the stack.

-While the intrinsic functions allow users to access runtime variables, the core CloudFormation language does not have many affordances for common devops tasks.
+While the intrinsic functions allow users to access runtime variables, the core CloudFormation language does not have many affordances for common devops tasks that happen before the template is submitted for evaluation. cfpp addresses this gap by adding "extrinsic" functions to the language.
-The lack of support for injecting or reusing content, combined with the poor usability of editing large JSON documents, can result in users looking towards unnecessarily complex solutions to accomplish common tasks.

-cfpp adds "extrinsic" functions to CloudFormation templates.
 These extrinsic functions allow you to inject content into a CloudFormation template before it is passed to the CloudFormation API for processing.
 The output of cfpp is stable-sorted, suitable for committing to version control, and informative when diffing.
 All extrinsic functions are evaluated before emitting the processed CloudFormation.

+Here are some tasks that the extrinsic functions can simplify:

+- Re-use of configuration information between templates (ex: mappings, conditions, outputs).

+- Injection of information from the configuration environment (ex: files, user's login ID).

+- Injection of JSON files directly into the JSON template, or as properly escaped strings.

+- Deploying single-file Lambda functions without the need to write the package a zip file on S3.

+- Composing MIME multipart strings for use with ``UserData`` and ``cloud-init``.

 Functions
 ---------